Film 11/12 overview

 · Drawers assigned

 This course is broken up into modules, each looking at a different aspect of filmmaking.
-Modules may be broken up into different sections.

 Each Module will have 1 or more assignments and 1 or more projects.
 The assignments are usually worth fewer marks and completed alone, whereas projects are usually worth more marks and are done in groups.

 This module will introduce you to adding audio to your visuals